MarekMatyas/Infrastructure-as-Code-IaC-/README.md

 As we can see on the diagram above, now we will need to install the required dependencies, packages and database into our VMs.

 - Step1.- Install required dependencies on web(Nginx, pm2, node js) using playbook and shell script.
 - Step2.- Install mongoDB database on our db VM.
-- Step3.- Establish the connection between web and db by creating an environment variable.
+- Step3.- Establish the connection between web and db by implementing an environment variable.

 [Linux commands for installing dependencies](https://github.com/MarekMatyas/tech201_virtualization)